promregator/promregator/README.md

 If you want to jumpstart and see what Promregator may do, please refer to our [quickstart description](docs/quickstart-docker.md).

+## Feature List

-Here is the list of major features provided:
+Here is the list of major features provided by Promregator:

 * Standard Java-Application implemented using the Spring Framework.
 There is **no need for administrative privileges on your Cloud Foundry** installation!
   You can even run Promregator **outside of your Cloud Foundry environment** (such as behind an internal firewall), as Promregator also supports proxy servers.